Polymorphic PtBi2: Growth, structure and superconducting properties: Methods

 \subsection{Characterization of physical properties}

-Magnetization data were measured using a Quantum Design MPMS SQUID with vibrating sample magnetometer.
 In-plane resistivity measurements have been performed in a standard 4-probe configuration.
 Electrical contacts have been made with copper or silver wires glued to the sample using a conducting silver paint (Dupont 4929n).
 The measurements have been performed in the temperature range 2.3--300\,K in a liquid \ce{^4He} cryostat endowed with a 15\,T magnet and in temperature range 0.1--1\,K using a dilation fridge in an liquid \ce{^4He} cryostat with a 3D vector magnet (6T--2T--2T).

-The electronic band-structure was obtained in the framework of fully relativistic density functional theory (DFT) using the Full Potential Local Orbital band structure package (FPLO) \cite{kopernik}.
-The calculations were carried out within the generalized gradient approximation (GGA) of the Perdew-Burke-Ernzerhof (PBE) exchange-correlation potential \cite{PhysRevLett.77.3865}.
-A $k$-mesh of 12x12x12 $k$-points in the whole Brillouin zone was employed.
+Magnetization data were measured using a Quantum Design MPMS SQUID with vibrating sample magnetometer.
+The electronic band-structure was obtained in the framework of fully relativistic density functional theory (DFT) using the Full Potential Local Orbital band structure package (FPLO)~\cite{kopernik}.
+The calculations were carried out within the generalized gradient approximation (GGA) of the Perdew-Burke-Ernzerhof (PBE) exchange-correlation potential~\cite{PhysRevLett.77.3865}.
+A $k$-mesh of $12\times12\times12$ $k$-points in the whole Brillouin zone was employed.